...

 3. Finally, obtain legal or financial counselling.

-• initially, Magistrates' Court is used for most minor matters such as traffic offences.
+• Initially, the Magistrates' Court is used for most minor matters, such as traffic offenses.

-• Secondly, County Court is used for more serious crimes and claims over $100,000.
+• Secondly, the County Court handles more serious crimes and claims over $100,000.

-• Finally, the Supreme Court is used for more serious criminal cases.
-As such, cases where a judge and jury are required.
-Also, the court deals with financial matters over $200,000.
+• Finally, the Supreme Court deals with the most serious criminal cases, often requiring a judge and jury.
+Additionally, the Supreme Court addresses financial matters over $200,000.

-• Coroners Court, this court investigates matters related to unexpected deaths; or where a body cannot be found.
-However, we don't see financial or court judgement outcomes from this court.
+• Similarly, the Coroners Court investigates matters related to unexpected deaths or cases where a body cannot be found.
+However, we don't see financial or court judgment outcomes from this court either.

-• Neighbourhood Justice Centre, this is a Victorian court which is associated with the City of Yarra not used for monetary claims.
+• The Neighbourhood Justice Centre, a Victorian court associated with the City of Yarra, is not used for monetary claims.

 Loan Saver Network offers free and confidential debt consultation.
 Hence, we seek to resolve credit issues with a range of finance products.
-Plus, we advise on other strategic solutions to minimise risk; and improve your chances of success.
+Additionally, we advise on other strategic solutions to minimize risk and improve your chances of success.

-Loan Saver Network recommend obtaining legal advice for any court matter.
-Consequently, you may use your solicitor or legal aid to offer advice.
-However, you may also receive financial assistance via a financial counsellor who can advise of your rights to financial hardship.
+We recommend obtaining legal advice for any court matter.
+Consequently, you may use your solicitor or legal aid for advice.
+Furthermore, you may receive financial assistance from a financial counselor who can inform you of your rights regarding financial hardship.

 Related Articles: